ARM-software/arm-trusted-firmware/docs/firmware-design.md

 The PSCI implementation will initialize the processor state and ensure that the platform power management code is then invoked as required to initialize all necessary system, cluster and CPU resources.

-### Using BL3-1 as the CPU reset vector

-On some platforms the runtime firmware (BL3-x images) for the application processors are loaded by trusted firmware running on a secure system processor on the SoC, rather than by BL1 and BL2 running on the primary application processor.
-For this type of SoC it is desirable for the application processor to always reset to BL3-1 which eliminates the need for BL1 and BL2.

-ARM Trusted Firmware provides a build-time option `RESET_TO_BL31` that includes some additional logic in the BL3-1 entrypoint to support this use case.

-In this configuration, the platform's Trusted Boot Firmware must ensure that BL3-1 is loaded to its runtime address, which must match the CPU's RVBAR reset vector address, before the application processor is powered on.
-Additionally, platform software is responsible for loading the other BL3-x images required and providing entry point information for them to BL3-1.
-Loading these images might be done by the Trusted Boot Firmware or by platform code in BL3-1.

-The ARM FVP port supports the `RESET_TO_BL31` configuration, in which case the `bl31.bin` image must be loaded to its run address in Trusted SRAM and all CPU reset vectors be changed from the default `0x0` to this run address.
-See the [User Guide] for details of running the FVP models in this way.

-This configuration requires some additions and changes in the BL3-1
-functionality:

-#### Determination of boot path

-In this configuration, BL3-1 uses the same reset framework and code as the one described for BL1 above.
-On a warm boot a CPU is directed to the PSCI implementation via a platform defined mechanism.
-On a cold boot, the platform must place any secondary CPUs into a safe state while the primary CPU executes a modified BL3-1 initialization, as described below.

-#### Platform initialization

-In this configuration, when the CPU resets to BL3-1 there are no parameters that can be passed in registers by previous boot stages.
-Instead, the platform code in BL3-1 needs to know, or be able to determine, the location of the BL3-2 (if required) and BL3-3 images and provide this information in response to the `bl31_plat_get_next_image_ep_info()` function.

-As the first image to execute in this configuration BL3-1 must also ensure that any security initialisation, for example programming a TrustZone address space controller, is carried out during early platform initialisation.

 3. EL3 runtime services framework